cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 by the contributor.
 We can not accept sections and chapters that are not tested.
 If unclear discuss in the online hours.

-:white_check_mark: created new version of md file.
-This version contains verified and tested command of installing open source puppet on Ubuntu
+:white_check_mark: This version of md file contains verified and tested command of installing open source puppet on Ubuntu

 :o: create a real example possibly usingg virtual machines

-:white_check_mark: created new version of md file.
-This version contains verified and tested command of installing open source puppet on Ubuntu VM
+:white_check_mark: This version contains verified and tested command of installing open source puppet on Ubuntu VM

 :o: use a $ in front of a bash command